 Places to eat in Belfast

 The quality of Belfast’s food scene is no secret.
 The capital has two Michelin Stars in its midsts, and we wouldn’t be remotely surprised if more followed suit.
 You can treat yourself to some of the most delicious tasting menus in the UK, gorge on an Ulster breakfast or sample a slew of sublime bistros with Bib Gourmands to their name.
+Check out our hotels in the city centre.

 Show more